luraess/parallel-gpu-workshop-JuliaCon21/README.md

 The main reason to use Julia for scientific computing is:
 - high performance & productivity, ditto
-- a good package manager (see, e.g., the [`Project.toml`](Project.toml) of this course) making reproducible science easier
+- a good package manager (see, e.g., the [`Project.toml`](Project.toml) of this workshop) making reproducible science easier
 - a rapidly expanding number of packages, with many at the forefront of research (e.g. GPU-packages, differential equations, machine learning, automatic differentiation)
 - a friendly community with a large number of scientific users

 The main reason to use Julia for GPU computing is that it indeed solves the two-language problem in this domain: it works well from prototyping an idea with a simple serial code to massively parallel, multi-node GPU production code.

-A short introduction to Julia will be given using the first numerical example of this course (next section).
+A short introduction to Julia will be given using the first numerical example of this workshop (next section).
 A very short summary of features covered:
 - third-party packages can be installed with the package manager (see [Package installation](docs/getting-started.md#packages-installation))
 - use a package with `using XYZ`
 - run the code in a file with `include("abc.jl")`